 Albums and tracks are convenient for popular music but not suitable at all for classical music and its large, fragmented works.
 Say hi to a classical music player designed for multi-movement sets, that presents both a detailed view of each movement and a global progress bar of the work as a whole.

 Organize recordings by setting them favorites or by creating playlists, which can be played randomically as a radio station, or sequentially, in a order decided by you.

-No. Concertmaster works as a Spotify front-end and it is completely free of charge.
-The music itself will be streamed directly from Spotify, which must be installed and running on your computer.
-You don't need a paid Spotify account - Concertmaster works perfectly with the free, ad-supported version of Spotify.
+Concertmaster is just a Spotify front-end and it is completely free of charge.
+But, since the music itself will be streamed directly from Spotify, you'll need a Spotify Premium subscription.